 Levi’s refusal to undergo the mandatory QueerDar scan ignited a constitutional firestorm.
 The system, implemented under the guise of public safety, had become central to post-war governance, designed to ensure "gender normalcy" in a fractured society.
 Though many viewed it as invasive, the war-weary public had accepted it as a necessary sacrifice.
 But Levi’s defiance wasn’t seen as a noble stand.
 It was a direct violation of his constitutional duty.

 Critics wasted no time.
 As President, Levi was sworn to uphold the laws of the land, and by refusing the scan, he was accused of dereliction of duty.
 The Equal Protection Clause demanded that no one, not even the President, was above the law.
 Levi’s act of defiance set a dangerous precedent, threatening the very system meant to protect the nation.
 His enemies branded him a traitor, unfit to lead in a time of crisis.
+This wasn’t the first time that Levi had come in conflict with the laws of the United States.

+This wasn’t the first time Levi had clashed with the law.
+Earlier in life, he had fled the country to escape probation terms after being incarcerated for his involvement in a political protest.
+Levi returned to the United States once he was pardoned by Donald Trump.
+He was a man with a history of civil disobedience—a danger to the law and order of the United States.

 The charge was simple: by rejecting the QueerDar scan, Levi had failed in his oath to “faithfully execute” the laws of the United States.
 Congress, spurred on by public outrage and a media feeding frenzy, seized on the opportunity.
 Levi’s refusal was portrayed as a reckless endangerment of national security—an unforgivable sin in a country still licking its wounds from war.

 Protests erupted.
 Lobbyists and factions, long discontented with Levi’s stance on Israel, fueled the flames.
 What should have been an act of personal resistance became the catalyst for his undoing.
 With overwhelming public support and the full force of Congress behind it, Levi’s impeachment was inevitable.